How to Use Thrive Leads with Gravity Forms

 Right click on the word "form" and navigate to Copy > Copy Element

 Go back to the tab with your Thrive Leads form and click on it.
 In the top left of the Thrive Architect editor, choose "Connect Form to Service", then click HTML Form Connect.
 Paste in the code you just copied and press continue.
+NOTE: Set the action variable to empty so that it looks like this: action="" otherwise your validation errors may not work if you set the fields to required in GForm and in Thrive Leads.

 Your Thrive Leads form should now automatically update with the form settings of your Gravity Form.
 You can use Thrive Architect to update the way your form looks.
 I have more details on that in the video.